jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     ================================ no tests ran in 0.00s =================================

   it didn't work.
-I did not give a project name when I called the ``./makePythonTdd.sh`` so mkdir_ and cd_ did not work
+NO tests ran and there were errors with making the folders.
+I did not give ``./makePythonTdd.sh`` a name for the project when I called it so mkdir_ and cd_ did not work

 * I call the program again with a project name this time